Prof. Judith Gal-Ezer hebrew page

 Head, Academic Development Division: This included responsibility for the academic development of all subjects, managerial responsibility for course development teams (some 150 team members), initiating and concluding agreements with writers and advisors from the academic community, and more.

-The crowning point of my activities in this office was designing a curriculum for M.Sc. studies in Computer Science and its presentation to the Council for Higher Education.
+The crowning point of my activities in this office was designing a curriculum for M.Sc. studies in computer science and its presentation to the Council for Higher Education.
 This was the first graduate program offered at the Open University of Israel.

-My research in computer-integrated mathematics centered on the computational aspects and an algorithmic approach to the teaching / learning of various topics in mathematics.
-The highlight of this research was the presentation of central mathematical subjects based on elementary knowledge only, and the use of the computer’s potential.
+• My research of computer-integrated mathematics centered on the computational aspects and an algorithmic approach to the teaching / learning of various topics in mathematics.
+The highlight of this research was the presentation of central mathematical subjects based on elementary knowledge only, and the use of the computer's potential.
 The motto was that the best way to learn a subject is to teach it to someone else, and even better is to teach it to a computer.
 The originality of these studies is expressed, among other things, in the presentation of proofs other than existing ones, by means of simple mathematical tools, renouncing a certain measure of generality but without giving up the rigor of rules.